factset/analyticsapi-engines-python-sdk/auto-generated-sdk/docs/CalculationsApi.md

 Run calculation

-This endpoint creates a new calculation and runs the set of calculation units specified in the POST body.\\nThis must be used first before get status or cancelling endpoints with a calculation id. \\nA successful response will contain the URL to check the status of the calculation request.\\n\\nRemarks:\\n* Maximum 500 units allowed across all simultaneous calculations.
-(Refer API documentation for more information)\\n            \\n* Any settings in POST body will act as a one-time override over the settings saved in the PA/SPAR/Vault template.
+This endpoint creates a new calculation and runs the set of calculation units specified in the POST body.
+This must be used first before get status or cancelling endpoints with a calculation id.
+A successful response will contain the URL to check the status of the calculation request.
+Remarks:  * Maximum 500 units allowed across all simultaneous calculations.
+(Refer API documentation for more information)                * Any settings in POST body will act as a one-time override over the settings saved in the PA/SPAR/Vault template.

 ### Example